Light7734/light/docs/architecture/assets.rst

 ---------------------------------------------------------------------------------------------------
-version              -> The version of the asset for forward compatibility general metadata     -> Common asset metadata such as file-path, asset-type, creator, etc. specialized metadata -> Metadata specific to the asset, eg. texture dimensions for Textures blob_0...n metadata  -> Metadata specifying how the actual data is packed, required for unpacking. blob_0...n data      -> The actual data, packed and compressed to be reacdy for direct engine consumption.
+version              -> The version of the asset for forward compatibility general metadata     -> Common asset metadata such as file-path, asset-type, creator, etc. specialized metadata -> Metadata specific to the asset, eg. texture dimensions for Textures. n                    -> The number of blobs. blob_0...n metadata  -> Metadata specifying how the actual data is packed, required for unpacking. blob_0...n data      -> The actual data, packed and compressed to be reacdy for direct engine consumption.